 Best Uses for Dandelions

-Dandelions are also used as medicinal plants and have been since Roman times.
+- Dandelions can be used as medicinal plants.
 The leaves are slightly bitter and are believed to improve digestion.
-They also are eaten for their nutritional value and are said to be high in calcium, phosphorous, carotenes and potassium.
+They also are eaten for their nutritional value and are said to be high in calcium, phosphorous, carotenes, and potassium.
 Leaves also have diuretic properties and are used to treat high blood pressure and edema among other issues.
 Sap from the dandelion stem is used as a treatment for warts.
 The roots are used in treatments for liver issues.

 How to Grow Dandelions